 We are also aware of several academic groups and companies working on making longer-acting agonists of the PTH receptor ("PTH1R").
-In addition, other companies and groups are developing or commercializing therapies for hypoparathyroidism, including Entera Bio, Extend Biosciences, Massachusetts General Hospital, Amolyt Pharma, MBX Biosciences, and Eli Lilly and Company.
+In addition, other companies and groups are developing or commercializing therapies for hypoparathyroidism, including Calcilytix (a BridgeBio company), Entera Bio, Extend Biosciences, Massachusetts General Hospital, Amolyt Pharma, and MBX Biosciences.

-Teriparatide, PTH(1-34), approved since 2002 for the treatment of osteoporosis, has sometimes been used for treatment of hypoparathyroidism using multiple daily injections, despite not being approved for this indication.
-Clinical research conducted by the National Institutes of Health ("NIH") of subjects receiving continuous exposure to PTH(1-34), administered by an infusion pump, has demonstrated simultaneous normalization of sCa and urinary calcium, as well as normalization of bone turnover.
+Teriparatide, PTH (1-34), approved since 2002 for the treatment of osteoporosis, has sometimes been used for treatment of hypoparathyroidism using multiple daily injections, despite not being approved for this indication.
+Clinical research conducted by the National Institutes of Health ("NIH") in subjects receiving continuous exposure to PTH (1-34), administered by an infusion pump, demonstrated simultaneous normalization of sCa and urinary calcium, as well as normalization of bone turnover.

-Hypoparathyroidism affects approximately 200,000 patients in the U.S., Europe, and Japan.
-In the U.S., we estimate hypoparathyroidism affects approximately 70,000 to 90,000 patients including 4,000 to 5,000 patients which we estimate have previously been treated with PTH therapy.
+We estimate hypoparathyroidism affects over 250,000 patients in the U.S. and Europe.
+In the U.S., we estimate hypoparathyroidism affects approximately 70,000 to 90,000 patients, including 4,000 to 5,000 patients who we estimate have previously been treated with PTH therapy.
+In Germany, we estimate hypoparathyroidism affects approximately 70,000 patients.
+Outside of Germany, we estimate hypoparathyroidism affects over 100,000 patients in the rest of Europe.